As Bombs Fall, A Neurosurgeon Tells How He Keeps Calm In Syria

 How do they respond when they hear very grim reports?

 Most of them have patience.
-Some come yelling and screaming but most accept the situation.
+Some come yelling and screaming, but most accept the situation.

 They see we are doing the best we can to make the patients survive.
 You do the best you can to make the patients calm and get them to trust you.